Oscar18Guzman/head-first-java-cliffsnotes-example/chapter-7-better-living-in-objectville/README.md

 - you get to take advantage of polymorphism

 #### which matters because?
-- because jyou get to refer to a subclass object using a reference declared as the supertype
+- because you get to refer to a subclass object using a reference declared as the supertype

 #### and that means to you?
 You get to write flexible code. much easier to develop and much easier to extend.